mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/README.md

 <br/>
 <br/>
 <br/>
 The biggest driver of case volume seems to be landscaping(grass too long, dead shrub, ect.) and tracks consistently with periods of rain, and lack of rain throughout the year.
-For full details take a look at my analysis in this [Jupyter Notebook](https://github.com/mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/blob/master/Code_Violations_Annual_Trends.ipynb).
+For full details, take a look at my analysis in this [Jupyter Notebook](https://github.com/mrkjhsn/Planning-and-Development-Code-Violations-Scottsdale/blob/master/Code_Violations_Annual_Trends.ipynb).
 <br/>
 <br/>
 ___